 Include NAP information

 NAP stands for name, address and phone number - including these details will help search engines to identify your location and will also make it easier for users to get in touch with you.
-Create a Google My Business profile to verify your business to Google.
+Create a Google Business Profile to verify your business to Google as well as ensuring that any place your business is mentioned online, also has the correct information to build a consistent footprint across the internet.

-Working on your E-A-T can help to improve your business’s online visibility, helping to generate more leads and sales.
-Here at Adido, our team of SEO experts know exactly how to boost your brand’s E-A-T to help you reach your goals.
+Working on your E-E-A-T can help to improve your business’s online visibility, helping to generate more leads and sales.
+Here at Adido, our team of SEO experts know exactly how to boost your brand’s E-E-A-T to help you reach your goals.